jon-heard/obsidian-inline-scripts-library/adventurecrafter.sfile.md

 // Get the list of characters
 let choices = await getFormattedList("characters", 2, 1, true);

-// Early-out if no characters to duplicate if (choices.length === 1 && choices[0] === "NONE")
+// Early-out if no characters to reduce if (choices.length === 1 && choices[0] === "NONE")
 {
 	return expFormat("No character reduced.
 There are no characters.");